evidence-dev/evidence/sites/docs/docs/core-concepts/data-sources/index.md

 Evidence extracts data from all sources systems into a common storage format (called Parquet).

-For SQL data sources, you choose which data to extract by writing "Source Query" .sql files.
-These queries should be stored in the `/sources/[source_name]/` folder.
+For SQL data sources, choose which data to extract by adding .sql files to the `/sources/[source_name]/` folder.

-**N.B: Source Queries use the data source's native SQL dialect.**
+**N.B: These queries use the data source's native SQL dialect.**

 ```code
 .-- sources/